bradleybarrett/querymock/README.md

 ### QueryMock Overview

-A containerized mock server that can mock query endpoints!
+A fast, containerized mock server that can mock query endpoints!

+Run tests in seconds: start the mock servers once and reconfigure on the fly for subsequent tests.

 Configured with json files and managed by simple, language-specific clients.